TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Terms.rst

 ..
 If there is something to say about a term

-`for example` - Do not write 'e.g.'.
+`for example` - Do not write 'for example'.

 `third party extension` - Do not write '3rd'.